A conjecture of Zagier and the value distribution of quantum modular forms: Trigonometric products and cotangent sums

 \subsection{A shifted cotangent sum}

-A close connection between the Sudler product and certain cotangent sums was first observed by Lubinksy \cite{LU}, and more recently in \cite{AB1,AB2,BD1}.
-The results of this paper are based on a simple cotangent sum estimate of Lubinksy, more precisely on a generalization to a shifted form of the same sum.
+A close connection between the Sudler product and certain cotangent sums was first observed by Lubinsky \cite{LU}, and more recently in \cite{AB1,AB2,BD1}.
+In our proofs we will use a cotangent sum estimate of Lubinsky, or more precisely, a generalization of such an estimate to a shifted version of the same sum.
 For further related results we refer to \cite{BC2,BD2}. \begin{lem} Let $1 \le \ell \le L$ and $0 \le N <q_{\ell}$.
 For any real $|x|<\| q_{\ell -1} \alpha \|$,

 For any real $|x|<1/q_{\ell}$,

 The implied constants are universal. \end{lem}